Last updated on December 16, 2025

 #5.
 Orvar, the All-Form

-Orvar, the All-Form boldly asks a question no commander has dared ask before: how many copies of Agent of Treachery can you make before your opponent concede and your friendship crumble?
-This is the clone commander, and it provides endless value.
-Blue has no end of cards that target your permanents and draw a card, so the value is always flowing.
+Orvar, the All-Form boldly asks a question no commander has dared ask before: How many copies of Agent of Treachery can you make before your opponents concede and your friendship crumbles?
+This is the clone commander that provides endless value.
+Blue has no shortage of cards that target your permanents and draw a card, so the value is always flowing.

 #4.
 Baral, Chief of Compliance